The new face of IT: Why you need a nose for infrastructure monitoring

 Increased access to high-powered technology introduced by the mobile revolution, along with the democratization of technical skills and computer literacy, have changed the face of IT.
 Ultimately, monitoring improves the end user experience, and IT teams must add the software components necessary to understand how to mitigate performance issues and maximize this experience.
 Once IT becomes truly proactive, it will be able to meet and exceed demands created by new technologies.
 Only then will the IT department earn its due recognition as an exceedingly impactful business function.

-Find out how Comtrade’s F5 BIG-IP Management Pack is helping IT departments achieve high availability monitoring.
+Find out how HYCU’s F5 BIG-IP Management Pack is helping IT departments achieve high availability monitoring.